vocalmajority/educate/index.markdown

 * <a href="http://www.tayarijones.com/books/an-american-marriage/">An American Marriage</a> by Tayari Jones
 * <a href="https://www.amazon.com/Such-Fun-Age-Kiley-Reid/dp/052554190X">Such A Fun Age</a> by Kiley Reid
 * <a href="https://www.nationalbook.org/books/the-underground-railroad/">The Underground Railroad: A Novel</a> by Colson Whitehead
+* <a href="https://www.amazon.com/Such-Fun-Age-Kiley-Reid/dp/052554190X">To Kill A Mockingbird</a> by Kiley Reid

 #### Young Adults